Cu1us/Cu1uSFX/Documentation~/Overview.md

 Once the AudioSource has finished playing, the SFXReference's ``IsValid`` will become false, after which you should not use it, since the AudioSource it references will have been put back in the object pool.
 The class has checks to prevent editing it if it's invalid, but might fail if you cache the reference to the now-disabled AudioSource in your own scripts.

+## Removing the package
+If you have removed the package from the Package Manager, you should also delete the SFX List asset (by default located in Assets/Resources/) and the SFXEnum script (by default located in Assets/Scripts/), as these will no longer be necessary.
+Deleting the SFX List asset will delete all your defined sound effects, making them unrecoverable even if you reinstall the package.

 If you have any issues with the package or need help, feel free to contact me on discord @ cu1us.

 Copyright © 2025 Måns Fritiofsson